hpcleuven/Best-practices-for-R-on-HPC/examples/julia-set/README.md

 1. `julia_utils.R`: R functions to handle command line arguments.
 1. `julia_serial.R`: R functions that generate the Julia set for a given complex number `c` using a serial algorithm.
+1. `julia_preparallel.R`: R functions that generate the Julia set but are easier to parallelize.
 1. `julia.R`: R script that generates the Julia set for a given complex number `c` using a given implementation.